Zawadzkiego-Klonowica: Demographics

-Government
+Government and boundaries

-Zawadzkiego-Klonowica is one of the municipal neighbourhoods of Szczecin, governed by a locally elected council with 15 members.
-Its headquarters are located at 246 Polish Armed Forces Avenue.
+Zawadzkiego-Klonowica is one of the nine administrative neighbourhoods forming subdivisions of the West district in the city of Szczecin, Poland.
+It is governed by a locally elected neighbourhood council with 15 members, and a board of administrators with 5 members, the latter chosen internally.
+Its seat is located at 246 Polish Armed Forces Avenue.
+The neighbourhood borders Arkońskie-Niemierzyn and Osów to the north east, Głębokie-Pilchowo to the north west, Pogodno to the south, and Krzekowo-Bezrzecze to the west.
 Its boundaries are approximately determined by Jarzyńskiego Street, Polish Armed Forces Avenue, Szczecin Botanical Garden, Unii Lubelskiej Street, Klonowica Street, Żołnierska Street, Sosabowski Street, and around possessions at Szafera Street.
-It borders Arkońskie-Niemierzyn, Głębokie-Pilchowo, Krzekowo-Bezrzecze, and Pogodno.
-Zawadzkiego-Klonowica has a total area of 1.58 km^{2}.
+Zawadzkiego-Klonowica has a total area of 1.58 km^{2} (0.61 sq mi).